tphummel/blog/content/posts/front-page-hacker-news.md

 ## Intro

-I wrote [a blog post](https://tomhummel.com/posts/four-web-apps/) in February 2023.
+I wrote [a blog post]({{< relref "posts/four-web-apps.md" >}}) in February 2023.
 It became by far the most popular thing I've personally put on the internet.
-I love when [others share this stuff](https://www.swyx.io/ranking-1-on-hn-in-mid-april) so I've included some views into what happened before, during, and after.
+I love when [others share this stuff](https://www.swyx.io/ranking-1-on-hn-in-mid-april) so I've included some background on what happened before, during, and after.

 ![Four Ways to Build Web Apps](/img/four-web-apps/post-min.png "Four Ways to Build Web Apps")